What ID do I need to vote?

 These forms of photo ID are accepted when voting at a polling station:

-- Driving licence (issued by the UK, any of the Channel Islands, the Isle of Man, or an EEA state, includes provisional driving licences)
+- Driving licence (issued by the UK, an EU country, Norway, Iceland, Liechtenstein, the Isle of Man or any of the Channel Islands, includes provisional driving licences)

 - PASS card (identity card bearing the Proof of Age Standards Scheme hologram)